 1. Apache Spark

-Spark is one of the most important aspects of Big Data as it allows the user to perform tasks such as batch, interactive or iterative processing, visualization, manipulation, etc. As it uses RAM, it is much quicker than many other older big data technologies.
+Spark is one of the most important aspects of Big Data as it allows the user to perform tasks such as batch, interactive or iterative processing, visualization, manipulation, etc. As it uses RAM, it is much quicker than many other older technologies available for big data.
 Its contender Hadoop is commonly used with structured and batch processing whereas Spark is often used with real-time data making both the tools to be used by organizations simultaneously.

 2. R language